-I am Celestina Cardona Billington, an artist of multiethnic neo-Tejana origins.
+I am Celestina Cardona Billington.
 I am 28 years old.
-While my work has inspired diverse audiences and exhibited in major theaters and galleries around the world-- I would still refer to myself as an "emerging artist."
-Because, as they say, "Big deal."
-I am currently located in NYC's iconic East Village where I can be found wining, dining and at the latest gallery and theater openings.
+I am currently located in NYC's iconic East Village.
 I hail from the urban South, the sprawling bayous and heat of Houston, Texas.

 My body, my work, my background and my life resist easy classification.
-I'm a "multidisciplinary" artist, a "multiethnic" woman, a deviant scholar and a vagabond--driven as much by a self-respecting (sometimes self-obsessed) ego as by compassion for the world.
-This perspective has been enhanced by my global travels as a solo female backpacker before settling in NYC (for now.)
+I'm a "multidisciplinary" artist, a "multiethnic" queer woman, a deviant scholar and a vagabond--driven as much by a self-respecting (sometimes self-obsessed) ego as by compassion for the world.
+This perspective has been enhanced by my global travels as a solo female backpacker before settling in NYC.

 I believe that breaking down the disciplinary barriers between fields and practitioners is important.
 Most of all, I am invested in a transformation in the relationship between "artist" and "audience."
 This is an important evolution in both experiencing and creating art.
 Agency is key.
 In my work as a director, my collaborators are treated as peers, not as cogs in a machine.
 This ethos elongates and complicates the process but I believe it is worthwhile to keeping my integrity.